AnastasiyaKotelnikova/AnastasiyaKotelnikova/README.md

 # 👋 Hi there, I’m Anastasiya Kotelnikova

  MS in Data Science @ NJIT
- Background in Business + Digital Marketing
+ Background in Business, Logistics, Healthcare, Digital Marketing
  Passionate about AI, ML, and solving meaningful problems
  Based in New York / New Jersey